getsentry/conduit/services/publish/README.md

 This prevents memory leaks from crashed clients or incomplete streams while allowing proper TTL-based cleanup for completed streams.

+## API Limits

+### Message Size

+Publish requests are limited to 32KB (configurable via `MAX_MESSAGE_SIZE_BYTES`).
+Requests exceeding this limit are rejected with `413 Payload Too Large`.

+Combined with the stream length limit of 500 messages, this bounds maximum stream size to approximately 16MB per stream.

+Publishers handling large data should chunk it into multiple DELTA messages within the START/DELTA/END streaming pattern.

+### Stream Length

+Streams are automatically trimmed to approximately 500 messages (configurable via `MAX_STREAM_LEN`).
+Older messages are removed as new ones arrive.

 ## Design Decisions

 ### Track-Before-Publish Order